 NetCrunch comes with an exhaustive and professional Windows monitoring solution.
 Windows monitoring relies on various protocols such as RPC and WMI.
 NetCrunch includes about 20 monitoring packs (kind of monitoring setting templates) for Windows monitoring.
 NetCrunch Monitoring packs tracks much more than just memory, disk, and CPU utilization parameters.

-You can monitor anything with universal WMI sensor, including performance counters and events.
+You can monitor anything with a universal WMI sensor, including performance counters and events.
 In some situations using Powershell scripts can come in handy, which NetCrunch provides out-of-the-box.

-NetCrunch can also monitor your Windows machines with SNMP, but it's a rather unusual case as everything you normally need can be achieved with WMI, PerfMon or Powershell.
+NetCrunch can also monitor your Windows machines with SNMP, but it's a rather unusual case as everything you normally need can be achieved with WMI, PerfMon, or Powershell.

 NetCrunch allows you to monitor numerous metrics using native Windows performance counters or WMI objects and metrics

 NetCrunch monitors events on Windows system with WMI and predefined Monitoring Packs

 Monitor Windows services out-of-the-box and get alerted when service stopped or is not running.